 Iron Deficiency Anemia Insurance Case Studies

-The idea of being declined for life insurance is scary, but doing a little work beforehand can make all the difference.
+The idea of being declined for life insurance is scary, but doing some work beforehand can make all the difference.
 Don’t believe us?
 Here are some stories of clients we’ve worked with in the past.

-Case Study: Male, 47 y/o, non-smoker, hemoglobin level of 11.5 g/dl, tried applying for insurance before taking a CBC and was denied.
+Case Study #1: Male, 47 y/o, non-smoker, with a hemoglobin level of 11.5 g/dl, tried applying for insurance before taking a CBC and was denied.

-When this applicant was diagnosed with iron deficiency anemia, he thought it would be smart to buy life insurance as soon as possible.
-Though his deficiency was quite mild, he was still denied coverage because he hadn’t taken a CBC yet to determine the cause of his deficiency.
+When this applicant was diagnosed with iron deficiency anemia, he thought buying life insurance as soon as possible would be brilliant.
+Though his deficiency was relatively mild, he was still denied coverage because he hadn’t taken a CBC yet.

-He took a CBC which showed his anemia was not from something serious and was actually getting better.
+He took a CBC, which showed his anemia was not from something serious but was improving.
 By reapplying at this point, he received a Standard rating.

 Case Study #2: Female, 57 y/o, hemoglobin level of 9.6 g/dl, former smoker, recently quit and lost weight

-Your anemia may or may not impact your life insurance rates, it all depends on the severity and your specific health.
+Your anemia may or may not impact your life insurance rates, depending on the severity and your specific health.
 We can’t tell you how much you’ll pay without talking to you.

-Just because you have anemia doesn’t mean you have to pay a ton for your coverage.
-If you want to get a life insurance policy you can actually afford, give us a call.
-We specialize in working with clients with health problems.
-We know the companies who offer cheaper coverage.
+Just because you have anemia doesn’t mean you must pay a ton for your coverage.
+If you want to get a life insurance policy you can afford, contact a company specializing in working with clients with health problems.